 This programme is unique in that it offers a cross-disciplinary education, combining the core topics of logistics and supply chain management with informatics, and economic geography.

 You gain deep theoretical knowledge and understanding of the supply chain network and its development, as well as of the tools needed to analyse, develop and change such supply chains.
-The programme prepares students for international careers.

 All courses are given in English.
 The programme is open to students from around the world, and courses have a diverse international participation of students.
 This international atmosphere contributes to a broad perspective of the issues discussed in class.